Cal Raleigh Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 16th-ranked team ERA across all league pitching staffs (4.22).
+- The Red Sox's 4.24 team ERA ranks 16th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 131 total home runs at a clip of 1.2 per game (to rank 23rd in baseball).

-- Pivetta gets the start for the Red Sox, his ninth of the season.
-He is 7-5 with a 4.11 ERA and 100 strikeouts through 81 2/3 innings pitched.
+- Bello gets the start for the Red Sox, his 18th of the season.
+He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.

-- His most recent time out came in relief on Tuesday when the righty threw five scoreless innings against the Atlanta Braves while giving up three hits.
+- His last time out was on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering three earned runs while allowing four hits.

-- The 30-year-old has a 4.11 ERA and 11.1 strikeouts per nine innings in 25 games this season, while giving up a batting average of .200 to opposing hitters.
+- The 24-year-old has put up an ERA of 3.66, with 7.7 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.